Frequently Asked Questions

 Q: What are the age requirements for these courses?

-A: The course descriptions found on the courses page indicate the age requirements for each course.
+A: The course descriptions indicate the age requirements for each course.
 Generally, all courses are designed for students in the 7th through 12th grades, though some are open to adults as well.

 Q: Do we need to purchase textbooks?

 A: Yes.
 Students will need to purchase their own study materials.
-Before the first class, the instructor will give students a list of required materials and information on where to purchase them.
+Required materials and links to purchase them are listed in each course description.

 Q: What are the parents’ responsibilities?

-A: The parents are responsible for keeping the students accountable with their homework and aiding in communication with the instructor.
+A: Parents are responsible for keeping the students accountable with their homework and aiding in communication with the instructor.
 Parents will be contacted regarding scheduling issues, tuition payments, and any other issues that may arise during the course.

 Q: What are the technical requirements for participating?

-A: Because classes are conducted over the internet using conferencing software, a fast internet connection (i.e. DSL/Cable) is required to participate.
+A: Because classes are conducted over the internet using conferencing software or video streaming, a fast internet connection (i.e. DSL/Cable) is required to participate.
 Students will also need computer speakers, and a working microphone.
 Because email is the primary mode of communication, both students and parents should have an email account.

 Q: Will we receive a grade report at the end of the course?

 A: Yes.
-The instructor will give each student and his/her parents the final grade along with a short evaluation of their performance at the end of the course.
+The instructor will provide each student with a final grade along with a short evaluation of their performance at the end of the course.
 No grade will be given for summer courses, but students will still receive feedback from the teacher at the end of the course.